staller-lab/Gcn4-evolution/README.md

 - Creates plots in **Supplemental Figure 6**
 - Analysis of inactive sequences to find activity threshold

+`compare-predictors-Copy1.ipynb`
+- Compares NNs trained on Gcn4 homolog data to other neural networks

 ## Other important analyses

 `Composition_ANOVA Fall 2024.ipynb`